nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 At the beginning of this chapter, I mentioned that you should use a reverse proxy like Nginx to proxy requests to Kestrel.
 You can use Docker for this, too.

-The overall architecture will have two containers, with an Nginx container (1) listening on port 80, forwarding requests to Kestrel listening on port 5000 in your application container (2):
+The overall architecture will consist of two containers: an Nginx container listening on port 80, forwarding requests to a separate container running Kestrel and listening on port 5000.

-!TODO: diagram
-0 - internet
-1 - nginx
-2 - kestrel

 The Nginx container needs its own Dockerfile.
 To keep it from colliding with the Dockerfile you just created, make a new directory in the web application root: